simple-machines/anaml-terraform-registry/modules/app-route-not-found-service/README.md

 ### <a name="input_kubernetes_image_pull_policy"></a> [kubernetes\_image\_pull\_policy](#input\_kubernetes\_image\_pull\_policy)

 Description:  (Optional) Image pull policy.
 One of Always, Never, IfNotPresent.
-Defaults to Always if `anaml_docs_version` is set to`latest`, or IfNotPresent otherwise.
+Defaults to Always if `anaml_route_not_found_service_version` is set to`latest`, or IfNotPresent otherwise.
 Cannot be updated.
 For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/images#updating-images)

 Type: `string`